upyog/UPYOG/core-services/egov-notification-sms/README.md

 - Supports query params, form data, JSON Body

-To configure the url of the SMS provider use `sms.provider.url` property To configure the http method used configure the `sms.provider.requestType` property to either `GET` or `POST`.
+To configure the url of the SMS provider use `sms.provider.url` property To configure the http method used configure the `sms.provider.request.type` property to either `GET` or `POST`.

-To configure form data or json api set `sms.provider.contentType=application/x-www-form-urlencoded` or `sms.provider.contentType=application/json` respectively
+To configure form data or json api set `sms.provider.content.type=application/x-www-form-urlencoded` or `sms.provider.content.type=application/json` respectively

 To configure which data needs to be sent to the API below property can be configured: